elifitch/slack-caniuse/README.md

 - [ ] Okay, so a feature json was updated.
 Replace what was in the cell with the new information, and if it was a note, bug, status change, or a new piece of browser support which was different from the last recorded one, push through a notification.
     - Example: background position x/y, FF 48 N, FF 49 Y. notification goes through saying background position x/y is now supported in firefox 49!
     - And there was much rejoicing.

+## Proposed structure
+* Models: make a model that represents features from caniuse.
+Call it features.
+It will accept a lump data.json and store it in the features collection.
+I'll also have some methods to retreive features by name and shit like that.
+It WILL NOT go out to github or make external requests of any sort.
+Put that someplace else, tbd.